ratishsp/data2text-1/README.md

 The boxscore-data associated with the above paper can be downloaded from the [boxscore-data repo](https://github.com/harvardnlp/boxscore-data), and this README will go over running experiments on the RotoWire portion of the data; running on the SBNation data (or other data) is quite similar.

 **Update:** models and results reflecting the newly cleaned up data in the [boxscore-data repo](https://github.com/harvardnlp/boxscore-data) are now given below.

+**Update:** The branch `include_all_records` contains an updated version of `non_rg_metrics.py` which computes CS and CO metrics by including all the records.
+This newer version of `non_rg_metrics.py` is used to report the accuracy figures in the TACL paper [Data-to-text Generation with Macro Planning](https://arxiv.org/abs/2102.02723).
+It supports Python 3.
+The version in `master` branch excludes duplicate records.

 ## Preprocessing
 Before training models, you must preprocess the data.
 Assuming the RotoWire json files reside at `~/Documents/code/boxscore-data/rotowire`, the following command will preprocess the data